yatli/fvim/README.md

 - Input method support built from scratch (wip)
 - Multi-grid <=> Multi-window mapping (multiple windows in the OS sense, not Vim "frames")
-- Extend with XAML -- UI widgets as NeoVim plugins
+- Extend with UI-Protocol -- UI widgets as NeoVim plugins

 ### Non-Goals